staycation-colorado-springs

 There are several hiking trails on the Glen Eyrie property that are open to the public (with reservations).
 Our family has taken the hike up Queens Canyon to Dorothy Falls, and had a great time!
 The hike is not terribly strenuous, as you are hiking in a canyon and not up a mountain, but does require many back-and-forth crossings of the creek, which can be difficult to navigate with small children.

 Once you get to the falls, make sure to continue going up to see the pools (definitely not accessible with small children).
-Visit the Glen Eyrie website for more information on hiking, and be sure to complete the required registration process ahead of time so you can get in.
+Visit the Glen Eyrie website for more information on hiking, and be sure to complete the required registration process ahead of time so you can get in to hike.

 Devil’s Head Lookout Tower